josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🌀_justice_infrastructure_mismatch_1990s_law_2025_tech.md

 - public scrutiny
 - low tolerance for error

 This makes them the **canary** for infrastructure-law mismatch.

 The system exposes precisely those it claims to protect.

 ---

-### 7. The cost of mismatch
+## 💸 The Cost Of Mismatch

 The consequences are not abstract:

 - chilled reporting
 - increased withdrawals